Before, I took my coffee sweet — now I like it black.

 The word apple lives in the mind —

-its language, meaning, associations, memory.
+its meaning, associations, memory.

 So are you seeing the thing before you,

-or the reflection of your own knowing?
+or the reflection of what you already know?

 You might say, “It’s both.”